Widow asks $55M from NCAA for ex-USC football player’s death

 ”You cannot bring Matt back but you can say what the NCAA did to him was wrong,” attorney Bill Horton said. ”Put this on the NCAA’s radar. … This is the only way they will ever listen.”

-A lawyer for the NCAA said Gee experienced a sudden cardiac death brought on by long-standing hypertension and acute cocaine toxicity.
-He discussed a raft of Gee’s other serious health problems, which he said were not related to football.
+A lawyer for the NCAA said Gee experienced a sudden cardiac death brought on by long-standing hypertension and acute cocaine toxicity and he had a raft of other serious health problems.

 ”The NCAA had nothing to do with the things that tragically took Mr. Gee’s life,” attorney Will Stute said.